yao-laboratory/metaSRNA/README.md

 ## About

 MetaSRNA is a unified computational toolkit designed specifically for exploratory small RNA analysis in prokaryotic and microbiome systems.
-It covers the following processes: preprocessing, extraction, mapping to genomes and miRNA databases, quantification, prediction, integration, clustering and simulation.
+It covers the following processes:preprocessing, extraction, mapping to genomes and miRNA databases, quantification, prediction, integration, \
+clustering and simulation.

+If interested, \
+in addition to the instructions below, you may also refer to: https://github.com/Eilenechou/metaSRNA_manuscripts for the preliminary analysis code associated with the Figures and Tables in this paper.

 ## Requirements